SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 One useful program pattern is the *source*.
 This is a process object with a Process Execution Method (PEM) that sequentially generates and activates other process objects -- it is a source of other process objects.
-Random arrivals can be modeled using random intervals between activations.
+Random arrivals can be modelled using random intervals between activations.

 ------------